+On May 30, 2014, the Company entered into an option agreement (the "Option Agreement") with Elgin Mining Inc. and Bonito Capital Corp. (collectively, "Elgin"), to acquire an 80% undivided interest in the Ulu Property.
 On January 8, 2018, the Company and Mandalay entered into a New Ulu Property Option Agreement.
 The new option agreement supersedes all prior agreements covering the Ulu Property.
 On July 19, 2019, the option agreement was further amended (the "Amended Option Agreement").
 The TSX-V approved the Amended Option Agreement on November 26, 2019.

-Pursuant to the terms of the Amended Option Agreement, the Company paid \$850,000, completed other obligations under the Amended Option Agreement, and acquired 100% of Ulu Property on February 10, 2020.
+Pursuant to the terms of the Amended Option Agreement, the Company acquired 100% of Ulu Property on February 10, 2020.